cwinsor/markov_chain_monte_carlo/README.md

 # ml_library
-A library of tested machine-learning parts and pieces in Python
+A collection of machine-learning parts and pieces, verified, in Python